splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-mk8s.md

 ```ini
 syslog-ng starting up; version='3.28.1'
 ```

-You can verify if all services in swarm cluster are working by checking ```sc4s_container``` field in splunk- each service should be recognized by different container id.
+You can verify whether all services in the Swarm cluster work by checking the ```sc4s_container``` in Splunk.
+Each service should have a different container ID.
 All other fields should be the same.

-When the startup process proceeds normally (without syntax errors).
-If you do not see this, follow the steps below before proceeding to deeper-level troubleshooting:
+The startup process should proceed normally without syntax errors.
+If it does not, follow the steps below before proceeding to deeper-level troubleshooting:

-* Check to see that the URL, token, and TLS/SSL settings are correct, and that the appropriate firewall ports are open (8088 or 443).
+1. Verify that the URL, token, and TLS/SSL settings are correct, and that the appropriate firewall ports are open (8088 or 443).
-* Check to see that the proper indexes are created in Splunk, and that the token has access to them.
+2. Verify that your indexes are created in Splunk, and that your token has access to them.
-* Ensure the proper operation of the load balancer if used.
+3. If you are using a load balancer, verify that it is operating properly.
-* Lastly, execute the following command to check the sc4s startup process running in the container (on the node that is hosting sc4s service).
+4. Execute the following command to check the SC4S startup process running in the container.

 ```bash
 sudo microk8s kubectl get pods
 sudo microk8s kubectl logs <podname>